kanjieater/SubPlz/subplz/auto/readme.md

-## Docker Setup (WIP)
+## Docker Setup With GPU

-Docker with GPU support can be a real pain in the butt.
-Consult Gemini, Claude, and GPT if this goes wrong for you.
+Docker with GPU support can be challenging to set up correctly.
+This guide will help you verify your setup works before running SubPlz.
+The docker image _does_ work with GPU, so if you have issues GPT, Gemini, and Claude are your friends.

 ### Prerequisites

 Before setting up Docker, verify your host system has the required components:

+#### 1. Update Docker Desktop (Windows WSL2 Users)

+**CRITICAL for Windows with WSL2:** Update Docker Desktop to version **4.44.2 or later**.
+Older versions have CUDA symbol resolution issues that prevent GPU access.

+- **Known working:** Docker Desktop 4.44.2+
+- **Known broken:** Docker Desktop 4.24.2 and earlier versions

-#### 1. Check NVIDIA Driver and CUDA Version
+#### Check NVIDIA Driver and CUDA Version

 ```bash
 # Check your NVIDIA driver version and CUDA support